What is the Arts and Eats Tour?

 Other sites: Check individual sites

-While Arts and Eats weekend is October 16th and 17th, many of our tour partners are open year round.
+While Arts and Eats weekend is in October, many of our tour partners are open year round.
 Be sure to check participant websites or social media pages for current hours before visiting.

 The idea grew out of and gained momentum through workshops offered by the Barry County Tourism Council.
 The tour expanded to the lake shore, partnering with the Allegan County Tourism Council in year two.
 Calhoun County was added in 2018.
 ARTS and EATS is planned and launched by the energy, donated time, and generosity of partner organizations including Michigan State University Extension, Mountain to Lake Creatives, and the Thornapple Arts Council.
 Art, food/drinks and farm sites on the tour contribute as partners as well.